 The Violence Against Women Act is a United States federal law.
 Signed by president Bill Clinton in 1994, it allowed immigrant victims of domestic violence to apply for immigration relief independent of their abusive spouse or parent.
 In 2000, the Act created the U and T visas as new forms of immigration benefits for immigrant victims of violent crime and human trafficking.
 The Act provided billions of dollars toward investigation and prosecution of violent crimes against women and formed the Office on Violence Against Women within the Department of Justice .

-The T-Visa is an immigation relief for victims of human trafficking.
+The T visa is for immigrants who are victims of human trafficking.

 SPECIAL IMMIGRANT JUVENILE STATUS - SIJS

-Some children who cannot be reunited with their parents can obtain permanent residency and can live and work permanently in the United States.
+Certain children who cannot be reunited with their parents can obtain permanent residency and can live and work permanently in the United States